Yongmin-Yoo/Yongmin-Yoo.github.io/_pages/about.md

 I'm a Ph.D.
 Candidate in the School of Computing at Macquarie University, supervised by [Longbing Cao](https://en.wikipedia.org/wiki/Longbing_Cao) and [Qiongkai Xu](https://xuqiongkai.github.io/).
 I am also a member of the [Data Science Lab](https://datasciences.org).
 My research focuses on leveraging advanced Natural Language Processing (NLP) techniques and Large Language Models (LLMs) to transform the patent industry.
 I specialize in patent analysis and automated patent text generation, exploring innovative applications of NLP in this domain.

 I am grateful to be a recipient of the [iMQRES](https://www.mq.edu.au/research/phd-and-research-degrees/how-to-apply/scholarship-opportunities)(Macquarie University Research Training Program) and [iRTP](https://www.education.gov.au/research-block-grants/research-training-program)(International Research Training Program) scholarships, which fully cover my Ph.D. tuition fees and provide generous living support in Sydney.

-Prior to my PhD, I earned a Master’s degree in Industrial Engineering from [Inha University](https://en.wikipedia.org/wiki/Inha_University).
+Prior to my Ph.D, I earned a Master’s degree in Industrial Engineering from [Inha University](https://en.wikipedia.org/wiki/Inha_University).
 I also worked as an NLP researcher at [NHN](https://www.nhn.com/en-US), one of South Korea's largest IT companies, where I gained three years of industry experience in Natural Language Processing.

 If you're interested in these topics or potential collaborations, feel free to get in touch!